bbc/gourmet-gap-fill-evaluation/docs/users.md

 ### View Results

-The View Results page allows the Evaluation Coordinator to export the results by language as a CSV file.
+The View Results page allows the Evaluation Coordinator to export the results by source language as a CSV file.
 It also shows which participants have **started** the Gap Fill Task.

 ![](./images/exportData.png)